-The question of determining fuse size has been a common one lately so we decided to make a quick write up on choosing the correct fuse size.
-One common misconception about choosing the correct fuse size is that it’s dependent the load of the circuit.
+One common misconception about choosing the correct fuse size is that it’s dependent on the load of the circuit.
 Actually, the load of the circuit should have nothing to do with choosing a fuse size.
 The fuse size should be based on the SMALLEST wire (largest gage number) in the circuit.
-Here is how to correctly choose the right fuse size for your circuit.

 Determining the Total Amperage of your Circuit